facebookexperimental/MIRAI/substrate-examples/offchain-worker/README.md

 from within this folder.
 The [config.toml](.cargo/config.toml) makes sure, that the analysis only runs on the function [`mirai_check.code_to_analyze`](src/mirai.rs).

 # Tag Analysis
 We use [tag analysis](https://github.com/facebookexperimental/MIRAI/blob/main/documentation/TagAnalysis.md) from MIRAI.
-In this example, we want to verify that all parameters are properly verified before we call `transform_data`.
+In this example, we want to verify that all parameters are properly verified before we call `check_data`.
 The tags are set in `validate_transaction_parameters` once the parameters pass the validation checks:
 ``` rust
     let current_block = <system::Pallet<T>>::block_number();
     if &current_block < block_number {